devCayacoa/react-form/README.md

-This projects was created using React + TailwindCSS
+This project was created using React + TailwindCSS
 ## React Interactive Form